trrapp12/QUADRA-STALKR/README.md

 - [X] Javascript closures.

+- [X] Creating a throttler for a scroll event.

 - [X] **User Story #1:** My product landing page should have a header element with a corresponding id="header".

 - [X] **User Story #2:** I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.